f5devcentral/llm-inference-lb/README.md

   metrics_fetch_interval: 3000

 modes:
+#Currently support s1 and s2. s1 use 2 metrics, s2 use 3 metrics
+#You need test of them to see which one is better in your environment
-  - name: s1
+  #- name: s1
-    w_a: 0.8 # In practice, w_a has greater impact on TTFT
+    #w_a: 0.8 # In practice, w_a has greater impact on TTFT
-    w_b: 0.2
+    #w_b: 0.2
+  - name: s2
+    w_a: 0.4 # Weight for waiting queue metric
+    w_b: 0.3 # Weight for cache usage metric
+    w_g: 0.3 # Weight for running requests metric

 pools:
   - name: llm-pool-1           # Required: Pool name